 Please collaborate with others and advertise your program to attract attendees and ensure participation.

-If you would like to distribute condoms at an event, please contact Student Health Services to help you plan the event.
-We have male and female condoms, lubricant and dental dams available.
+If you would like to distribute condoms at an event, please contact Health Promotion to help you plan the event.
+We have external and internal condoms, lubricant and dental dams available.

 At times, you will have contact with students whose problems or behaviors cause you concern, discomfort, or may interfere with your work, their education or the education of other students.
 This program will focus on providing faculty and staff with the necessary skills to identify, communicate with and refer emotionally distressed students to the appropriate mental health services.